-We oppose a move by U.S. Dept. of Agriculture (USDA) to require veterinary drugs, now sold over the counter, to be sold by prescription only by veterinarians.
+We oppose the requirement that veterinary drugs, be sold by prescription only.
 We support full availability of veterinary drugs to agriculture producers in order to provide adequate animal health care.

-We support retaining the option of using antibiotics in medicines or feeds for animal health preventative measures or when treating livestock that are sick.
+We support retaining the option of using antibiotics in medicines or feeds for animal health preventative measures or when treating livestock that are sick, with a veterinarian's consultation.